 Many major well-known carriers offer Medigap plans in Florida.
 This includes Aetna, Mutual of Omaha, and United Healthcare, among others.
 Our agency works with all of these carriers.
 We can help you compare plans and prices.

 In recent years, Medicare Supplement Plans F, G, and N have been very popular.
 They are considered among the best Medicare supplement plans in Florida.

 Medicare Plan F is popular because it covers all the gaps.
 Some people refer to it as the Cadillac plan.
 When you have Plan F or any other Medigap plan, you can see any doctor who accepts Medicare, no matter the carrier you have it through.

 If you like first-dollar coverage, a Medicare Supplement Plan F is a good choice.
 Medicare will pay its share, and then your Medicare supplement carrier will cover the rest.
 This leaves nothing for you to pay.

 It’s important to note that Medicare Supplement Plan F will not be available after 2020.
 People already enrolled in Plan F can keep it.
 However, new enrollees in 2020 and beyond will not be able to purchase it.

 For this reason, Medicare Supplement Plan G has been gaining in popularity.
-We consider it one of the best Florida Medicare supplements plans in 2018.
+We consider it one of the best Florida Medicare supplements plans.